loginom/loginom-help-en-omegat/data/processors/datamining/self-organizing-network.md

 * Self-organizing network.
    * Type of self-organizing network:
       * Kohonen network.
-      * Neural gas. При выборе данной опции блок *Параметры сети* становится неактивным.
+      * Neural gas.
+When selecting this option, *Network Parameters* pack becomes inactive.
    * Network Parameters:
       * Network topology: 1D, 2D rectangular, 2D hexagonal, 3D.
       * Network size X. The parameter is available for editing with any network topology.
 The integer value is set in the interval from 2 to 100.
 By default — 3.